yeasy/docker_practice/install/centos.md

 ### Install with Automatic Scripts

-To simplify the installation process during test or development, Docker official provides a convenient installation script, you can install docker on Fedora with the following script:
+To simplify the installation process during test or development, Docker official provides a convenient installation script, you can install docker on CentOS with the following script:

 ```bash
 $ curl -fsSL get.docker.com -o get-docker.sh